pawelgrzybek/pawelgrzybek.com/content/posts/2022-06-13-my-favourite-wwdc22-announcements-and-some-disappointments.md

 ## Disappointments

-Although I am excited about most of the stuff, one of the things presented on WWDC22 is garbage in my opinion.
-Another slight disappointment is something I expected, but this has not been mentioned at all, and I can't find any evidence that there is any work on that front.
+Although I am excited about most of this stuff, one of the things presented on WWDC22 is garbage in my opinion.
+Another slight disappointment is something I expected, but this has not been mentioned at all, and I can't find any evidence that there's any work on that front.
 Let me explain.

 ### Stage manager

 Apple had at least a few attempts to improve windows management in the last few years.
 Expose, Spaces, hot corners, and some limited and hard-to-use windows tiling options, to name a few.

 Presented on WWDC22 Stage Manager is another attempt to solve this problem, but I can predict the death of this feature quicker than Apple killed the touch bar.
 A good windows manager should do two things for me — reduce the clutter and maximise my screen's real estate.
 Unfortunately, Stage Manager spectacularly fails on both of them.
 It is limited to only a few stages, which is insufficient for power users.
-Looking at some very early YouTube reviews of this feature seems like it also provides a poor experience for touch typers.
+Looking at some very early YouTube reviews of this feature, it seems like it also provides a poor experience for touch typers.

 I imagine people can find it helpful on iPad, but I can't foresee Stage Manager as a multitasking revolution on macOS.
-So I will keep using Spaces in a combination of Windows Management shortcuts that come built-in in my beloved [Raycast](https://www.raycast.com).
+So I will keep using Spaces in a combination of Windows Management shortcuts that comes built-in in my beloved [Raycast](https://www.raycast.com).

 ### Apple Music and Podcasts App

-At this point, it is embarrassing that search functionality in Apple Music is just broken.
+At this point, it's embarrassing that search functionality in Apple Music is just broken.
 Frustratingly slow and not responsive.
-If not all these carefully hand-crafted playlists that I have maintained for years, I would be a Spotify user.
+If not for all these carefully hand-crafted playlists that I have maintained for years, I would be a Spotify user.
 Apple, please fix the Music app!

 Dear Apple — without you, Podcasts would not be a thing nowadays.
 Please fix podcast syncing.
 The list of unlistened episodes across my devices is big random.
 Thank god [Overcast](https://overcast.fm) exists 🙇